Consumers: people with lived experience of spinal cord injury, their carers, family and friends

 What if consumers – the people who directly benefit from research outcomes – were actively involved in the co-design and co-delivery of research studies?

-We explore this important topic with specialists from around the world in this video series.
+We explore this important topic with specialists from around the world in our Engaging Consumers in Research video series.

 There are a number of resources from Australian and international organisations, to help guide consumers and researchers as they engage throughout the research process.
 Take a look at them here.